turingschool/front-end-curriculum/projects/whats-cookin-part-one.md

 * 1: Application does not demonstrate strong use of TDD.

 ### User Interface
-* 4: The application can stand on its own to be used by an instructor without guidance from a developer on the team.
-The UI does not detract from the UX.
+* 4: Special consideration has been given to the usability of the application.
+The design is clean and the messaging for how to interact with the application is clear.
-* 3: The application has many strong displays/interactions.The UI does not detract from the UX.
+* 3: The application can stand on its own to be used by an instructor without guidance from a developer on the team.
 * 2: The application shows effort in the interface, but the result is not effective.
 The evaluator has some difficulty using the application when reviewing the features in the users' needs.
 * 1: The application is confusing or difficult to use.